joelhawksley/identity/components/slides.md

 ![fit](img/code-review-3.png)

-^ Where are pull and issue coming from?
+^ Where are pull_request and issue coming from?

 ^ PAUSE